AraManjon/user-session-challenge-api/README.md

 > GET/info/{username}/{token}

-**Notes:** Is created an InMemoryRepository to persist User Session Token.
+**Notes:** Is created an InMemoryRepository to persist User Session.